 Marcus J. Molinaro was elected as Dutchess County’s 7th County Executive in November 2011.
-At 36, he serves as the youngest County Executive in county history.
+At 36, he took office as the youngest County Executive in county history.

-County Executive Molinaro and family reside in Red Hook.
+County Executive Marc Molinaro and family reside in Red Hook.